HardcoreMango/blackholearts-web/README.md

 - /html/ for the HTML/CSS template
 - /style/ for the phpBB port of the template
 - /features/ for additional features to add to the forums (perhaps they'll be added to the theme itself
+- /concept/ for image concepts of the design

 © 2012 BlackHoleArts.net - You are free to learn from the code but the theme itself may not be used on any website that is not owned or associated with BlackHole Arts or mCode Canada.